ccoutant/gabi-stage/docsrc/elf/03-sheader.rst

    ======================  ==============

 ``ELFCOMPRESS_ZLIB``
-    The section data is compressed with the ZLIB algoritm.
+    The section data is compressed with the ZLIB algorithm.
 The compressed ZLIB data bytes begin with the byte immediately following the compression header, and extend to the end of the section.
 Additional documentation for ZLIB may be found at http://zlib.net.